water4699/persona-shard/README.md

 This tells Vercel:
 - Install dependencies in the root directory
-- Run build command in the frontend directory using `--prefix`
+- Run build command in the frontend directory using bash
 - Serve the built files from `frontend/dist/`
 - Handle client-side routing with SPA fallback